-There is a air bag readiness light on the instrument panel, which shows the air bag symbol.
+There is a air bag readiness light on the instrument panel, which shows AIR BAG.

 The system checks the air bag electrical system for malfunctions.
 The light tells you if there is an electrical problem.
-See Air Bag Readiness Light on page 3-26.
+See Air Bag Readiness Light on page 3-25.